JAudisho/CSI_2999_BOBTracker/README.md

-The User's Lifestyle Companion App is a mobile application designed to enhance the daily life experience of its user.
-The app encompasses various features catering to personalization, health and fitness, time management, and more.
-It adopts a modular structure with distinct screens dedicated to specific functionalities.
+This app is designed to provide users with enhanced features for personalization, health and fitness tracking, time management, and various other functionalities to improve their daily lives.

 Key Features: